olalonde/proof-of-assets/README.md

 ```

 The `Proof Of Solvency` requires that the message represents the domain for which the
 proof is valid.
-This measure theoretically prevents malicious sites from
+This measure should theoretically prevent malicious
-"borrowing" another site's asset proof.
+operators from "borrowing" another operator's asset proof.

 ### Implementations